Code-Institute-Submissions/Only-Hikers-MS1/README.md

     - Ensure "Mobile" is ticked and click "Generate Report"
         - index.html: Scored 83 in "Performance", 95 in "Accessibility" and 93 in "Best Practises"
         - gallery.html: Scored 95 in "Performance", 95 in "Accessibility" and 93 in "Best Practises"
-        - contact.html: Scored 91 in "Performance", 96 in "Accessibility" and 93 in "Best Practises"
+        - contact.html: Scored 90 in "Performance", 96 in "Accessibility" and 93 in "Best Practises"

 ***

-### Spell Check
-* I used [Reverso](https://www.reverso.net/spell-checker/english-spelling-grammar/) to perform a spell check on my README.md

 ## Issues and Solutions
 * My index.html Lighthouse score for performace was 83 which falls in the "needs improvement" category.
 I tried compressing the hero image further to